christophziegler/PubGraph/README.md

 ![Welcome](https://raw.github.com/katzenfriseur/PubGraph/master/WebContent/img/readme/welcome.PNG)

-PubVis 1.0 is a visualization tool for the publication database of the media informatics chair at Ludwig-Maximilians-Universität Munich which allows discovering different statistics on the work of the group.
+PubVis 1.0 is a visualization tool for the publication database (PubDB) of the media informatics chair at Ludwig-Maximilians-Universität Munich which allows discovering different statistics on the work of the group.

+##Visualisations
+###Graph
+Authors and publications in PubDB the are displayed in a graph.
+Vertices in that graph represent authors.
+Edges represent collaborations between authors.
+The size of a vertex corresponds with the amount of publications of the respective author.
+The stroke with of each edge corresponds with the number of publications both authors wrote together.
+Clicking on a vertex in the graph will take you to a page with detailed information on an author and his or her publications.

+###World Map
+On the second horizontal level of the second vertical level a world map can be found which allows exploring the frequency of publication by conference-host country.

 ##Navigation
 The app is structured in a full page layout with different vertical levels and horizontal levels.
 You can switch between vertical levels by scrolling up or down.
-You can switch between horizonatal levels by clicking on the arrows on the left and right side of the screen.
+You can switch between horizontal levels by clicking on the arrows on the left and right side of the screen.

 ##Structure
 On the verical top-level you find general information on the app like help instructions.
-On the second level you find different graphics on the publications of media informatics group.
+On the second level you find different graphics on the publications of media informatics group, like the graph or the world map.
 On the third level the preferences can be found which allow filtering the data set by time spans, author names, publication title or keywords.
-Further vertical levels appear once you interact with the
+Further vertical levels appear once you interact with the graph.

-The second level provides different horizontal levels.
-On the first one authors and publications are displayed in a graph.
-Vertices in that graph represent authors.
-Edges represent collaborations between authors.
-The size of a vertex corresponds with the amount of publications of the respective author.
-The stroke with of each edge corresponds with the number of publications both authors wrote together.

-By clicking on the left and right arrows you can switch between horizontal levels.
-On the second horizontal level of the second vertical level a world map can be found which allows exploring the frequency of publication by conference-host country.

-Clicking on a vertex in the graph will take you to further vertical level which provides more detailed information on a author and his or her publications.

 ##Demo
 You can try out PubVis [here](http://botterblaumenstengel.de/pubvis/).